-The call for proposals has been approved as an aid scheme by The EFTA Surveillance Authority (ESA) with the reference: GBER 39/2019/R&D&I.
+The call for proposals has been approved as an aid scheme by The EFTA Surveillance Authority (ESA) with the reference: GBER14/2020/R&D&I.

 Who is eligible to apply?

-The formal applicant must be a supplier company (defined as an “undertaking” in the state aid rules) that has been issued an enterprise number under the Norwegian Register of Business Enterprises and that carries out economic activity in Norway.
+The formal applicant must be a supplier company for the petroleum sector that has been issued an enterprise number under the Norwegian Register of Business Enterprises and carries out economic activity in Norway.

-The Project Owner is required to carry out the project in collaboration with end-users of the technology.
+The company is required to carry out the project in collaboration with end-users of the technology.